 Cyber Security at Edinburgh Napier

-Edinburgh Napier University has been a leading hub for cyber security research and teaching for over a decade.
-Find out more about the different ways in which we are innovating at the forefront of this essential field.
+Edinburgh Napier University has been a leading hub for cyber security research and teaching for over a decade, driving forward innovation at the forefront of this essential field.

-• We are one of only two Universities in Scotland recognised as a Centre of Academic Excellence for Cybersecurity Education by the National Centre for Cyber Security, reflecting the prestige of our courses, the impact of our outreach and the passion of our staff.
+We are one of only two Universities in Scotland recognised as a Centre of Academic Excellence for Cyber Security Education by the National Cyber Security Centre, reflecting the prestige of our courses, the impact of our outreach and the passion of our staff.
+In 2024, we achieved our Gold award, making us one of only 11 in the UK to do so.

 Our courses

-As the demand for trained professionals with the expertise to enter the field of cyber security grows, our teaching of the subject has also grown to fit student needs.
-We providing the skills and knowledge needed to succeed at different stages, and in different models, but always to the highest standard.
+As the demand for trained professionals with the expertise to enter the field of cyber security grows, our teaching has also grown to meet that need.
+We provide the skills and knowledge students need to succeed at different stages, and in different models, but always to the highest standard.

 Postgraduate courses